ChinonyeremGit/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 10 deletes a particular kind of file
-Task 11 counts the number of directories and sun-directories Task 12 creates a script that displays the 10 newest files in the current directory
+Task 11 counts the number of directories and sun-directories Task 12 creates a script that displays the 10 newest files in the current directory Task 13 create a script that takes a list of words as input and prints only words that appear exactly once.